 In today’s world, more and more 18-wheelers are taking to the highways picking up goods, foods, and materials from one place to take to another.
 However, more big rigs on the road means potentially more semi truck accidents.
-When a big truck strikes a passenger vehicle on the road, the force can drive the car into another automobile or off the road claiming lives or causing severe injuries.
+When a big truck strikes a passenger vehicle on the road, the force can drive the car into another automobile or off of the road claiming lives or causing severe injuries.

 In 2009, the U.S. Department of Transportation (DOT) recorded 286,000 collisions involving 18-wheelers.
-These accidents claimed the lives of 86 percent occupants of passenger cars and left 75 percent injured.
+These accidents claimed the lives of 86 percent of occupants of passenger cars and left 75 percent injured.
 According to Jennifer Tierney, head of the Truck Safety Coalition (TSC) and an article posted in the New York Times, in 2015, written by Howard Abramson, from 2009 to 2013 the death toll for crashes that involved trucks rose immensely.
 In fact, from 2009 fatal accidents rose 28 percent.
 Moreover, recent reports show that truck-involved accidents that caused fatalities rose for four straight years, reaching 3,946 in 2013.

 Safety Comes First to Prevent a Truck Accident

-When semi truck accidents takes place, those wearing seat belts have a much better chance of survival.
+When semi truck accidents take place, those wearing seat belts have a much better chance of survival.
 Seat belts can help prevent a driver from slamming into the steering wheel or dashboard as well as prevent backseat passengers from being thrown around, getting slammed indoors and, flying into the front seat.
 Numerous testimonials have been given regarding how wearing seatbelts saved lives.
 Furthermore, it doesn’t cost anything to wear seat belts; however, if you don’t wear them it can cost you your life.

 Be Attentive, Focused and Alert